aelfric/ncfl-livedocs/events/pf.md

 - Enter the winner and points on the ballot and Confirm the Ballot (unconfirmed ballots are not complete).
 - Do NOT disclose the decision.
-Do this for the first flight before the second flight begins.
+Submit and confirm the first flight before the second flight begins.
 - RFDs should be given but kept short.
 There is no need to write an elaborately long ballot.